 - whether you think that a hearing is unnecessary (if, for example you have come to an agreement before the formal hearing)

 - if you want another person to appear at the hearing (not to represent you), and request for permission for the person to attend, and details of their name and how they may be able to assist the authority in relation to the application

-You must let the licensing authority know as soon as possible (by a notice no later than 24 hours before the start of a hearing, or orally at the hearing) if you wish to withdraw their representation.
+You must let us know as soon as possible (by a notice no later than 24 hours before the start of a hearing, or orally at the hearing) if you wish to withdraw their representation.

-Hearings will generally be held in public, unless the licensing authority decides it is in the public interest to hold all, or part of the hearing in private.
-The licensing authority shall ensure that a record is taken of the hearing.
+Hearings will generally be held in public, unless we decide it is in the public interest to hold all, or part of the hearing in private.
+We will ensure that a record is taken of the hearing.

-Please note: a hearing can still go ahead in the absence of any party (e.g. - applicant or interested party)
+Please note: a hearing can still go ahead in the absence of any party (e.g. an applicant or interested party).